petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/setting-up-claritys-site.md

 ## Conclusion

 Congratulations!
-In this lesson, you've set up your blank copy of the Clarity site and familiarized yourself with Liferay's site builder UI.
-The next step is to configure the newly created site.
+In this lesson, you've explored options for creating Liferay sites and familiarized yourself with Liferay's site builder UI.
+The next step is to configure Clarity's website.

 Next Up: [Configuring the Clarity Site](./configuring-the-clarity-site.md)